 Lehigh's program offers rigorous training in engineering principles while providing students with opportunities to think critically and analytically, work collaboratively and acquire the skills to comprehend and create new knowledge.

-Industrial engineering students at Lehigh benefit from the department's strong interaction with industry, particularly through a well-established capstone senior design course where student teams work on real industry projects with companies large and small.
+Industrial and Systems Engineering students at Lehigh benefit from the department's strong interaction with industry, particularly through a well-established capstone senior design course where student teams work on real industry projects with companies large and small.
 State-of-the-art lab facilities across campus allow students to become familiar with advances in their field in computing, electronics, manufacturing, robotics and automation, and manufacturing technology.